Embattled Massachusetts mayor facing more legal trouble

 BOSTON (AP) - A Massachusetts mayor already charged with stealing investor funds intended for his app company is facing more legal trouble.

+The FBI’s Boston office in a tweet Friday said Fall River Mayor Jasiel Correia is charged with conspiring to extort hundreds of thousands of dollars in bribes from marijuana companies.
+Correia’s former chief of staff faces similar charges.

-Federal authorities have scheduled a news conference Friday to discuss what they call “additional charges” against Fall River Mayor Jasiel Correia.
+Authorities have scheduled a news conference Friday to discuss the developments.

-Correia’s attorney, Kevin Reddington, confirmed to WPRI-TV that his client was on his way to Boston for a court appearance.
-The Associated Press left a message at Reddington’s office.
+The Associated Press left a message at Correia’s attorney’s office.

 The 27-year-old Correia, first elected at age 23, pleaded not guilty last October to a 13-count indictment charging him with defrauding investors in an app he created and filing false tax returns.

 In a strange turn of events, Correia was recalled and re-elected on the same night last March.
-He is running for re-election.
+He is seeking re-election.

 Sign up for Daily Newsletters